-Casino Prohibition
+RULE TITLE: Casino Prohibition

-Rule Summary: The Lottery is proposing to amend OAR 177-040-0061 about the constitutional prohibition on casinos.
-The proposed changes would remove the "other factors" Lottery considers whenever a Video Lottery retailer's annual non-Lottery sales are less than 50% of their total income.
-The Lottery proposed to replace the deleted factors with more objective criteria, such as the number of menu items the establishment offers; whether the establishment offers and advertises non-gambling products; and whether the establishment's name has gambling references.
+RULE SUMMARY: The Lottery is amending OAR 177-040-0061 about the constitutional prohibition on casinos.
+The changes would remove the "other factors" Lottery considers whenever a Video Lottery retailer's annual non-Lottery sales are less than 50 percent of their total income.
+The deleted factors are replaced with more objective criteria, such as the number of menu items the establishment offers;

+whether the establishment offers and advertises non-Lottery products; and whether the establishment's name has gambling references.